clekstro/chef-rails/README.md

     ]
   },

-  // If you're going to use mysql, comment out the following lines.
+  // If you're going to use mysql, umcomment the following lines.
   // "mysql": {
   //   "server_root_password"  : "asdf1234",
   //   "server_repl_password"  : "asdf1234",